ddev/ddev/docs/users/cli-usage.md

 Restored database snapshot: /Users/rfay/workspace/d8git/.ddev/db_snapshots/d8git_20180801132403
 ```

-Snapshots are stored in the project's .ddev/db_snapshots directory, and the directory can be renamed as necessary.
+Snapshots are stored in the project's .ddev/db_snapshots directory, and the directory created for a snapshot can be renamed as necessary.
 For example, if you rename the above d8git_20180801132403 directory to "working_before_migration", then you can use `ddev snapshot restore working_before_migration`.
 To restore the latest snapshot add the `--latest` flag (`ddev snapshot restore --latest`).

-To delete a snapshot, delete its folder from the .ddev/db_snapshots directory.
-Snapshots are not removed from the filesystem by `ddev delete`.
-It is safe to remove all the snapshots with `rm -r .ddev/db_snapshots` if you no longer need the snapshots.

 All snapshots of a project can be removed with `ddev snapshot --cleanup`.
 A single snapshot can be removed by `ddev snapshot --cleanup --name <snapshot-name>`.